Accenture/AIR/README.md

 ## Quick native install instructions
 - Clone this repo
 - Download data set and model
+- To build the AIR project for CPU, run the command: `pip3 install air-detector[cpu]`
-- build the AIR project by running: `pip3 install .`
+- To build the AIR project for GPU, run the command: `pip3 install air-detector[gpu]`
-- evaluate the AIR detector by running: `bash evaluate.sh`
+- Test the AIR detector by running: `bash evaluate.sh`
-- check `data/predictions/dauntless-sweep-2_resnet152_pascal-eval` for the output images
+- Check `data/predictions/dauntless-sweep-2_resnet152_pascal-enclose-sar-apd-eval` for the output images

 ## Wandb support
 - Experiment tracking software by [Weight & Biases](https://wandb.ai/home)